The Lovable and Hilarious Mr. Link

 ● A multitude of custom-made and unconventional materials were used in creating the landscapes in the film, such as silk-screened and laser cut craft paper, textured fabrics, plastic beads, tissue paper, miniature railroad materials, goat hair, foam balls and black light paint.

 ● The reins, bridle and saddle on the horse are made from real leather that had been thinned down dramatically to achieve the required scale.
 Many of the books in Lionel's study were also leather bound using authentic bookbinding techniques.
+Animation:

 ● Stop-motion animation is the manipulation of physical objects in small increments between individually photographed frames so that they appear to exhibit independent motion when played back in sequence.
 In practice, the animator moves the object, takes a picture, moves the object, takes a picture, and so on.